galaxyproject/planemo/docs/writing_how_do_i.rst

 \.\.\. handle arbitrary output data formats?
 -------------------------------------------------

-If the output format of a tool's output cannot isn't known ahead of time, Galaxy can be instructed to "sniff" the output and determine the data type using the same method used for uploads.
-Adding the ``auto_format="true"` attribute to a tool's output enables this.
+If the output format of a tool's output cannot be known ahead of time, Galaxy can be instructed to "sniff" the output and determine the data type using the same method used for uploads.
+Adding the ``auto_format="true"`` attribute to a tool's output enables this.

 .. code-block:: xml